open-education-hub/operating-systems/content/chapters/io/lab/content/networking-101.md

 ### Practice: Run `netstat` Yourself

-1. Run `netstat` on your own hos machine.
+1. Run `netstat` on your own host machine.
 Identify processes that use TCP and UDP and try to figure out what they might they be using these protocols for.
 Look for browsers (different sites and types of content), servers such as Apache2 or Nginx, online games etc.
 Discuss your findings with your class mates and teacher(s).